Last updated: 14/05/2024, 10:05 AM

 )

-Twenty fire engines and around 125 firefighters responded to a flat fire on Elm Road, Wembley.
+Five fire engines and around 35 firefighters were called to a fire at a block of flats on Fulton Road in Wembley.